 It’s never too early to start teaching your children about money.
-Studies show that children are absorbing money habits by the age of 7.
+In fact, according to the 2013 study at the University of Cambridge, children absorb and establish money habits as early as age 7.
 Setting a good example for money management at home as well as providing age-appropriate lessons in earning, saving, spending and giving will help you raise financially fit children and build sound financial practices for your child.
 Don’t wait to begin laying the groundwork.
 Let Military OneSource help you get started with your child’s financial foundation today.

 Money basics for young children

 The ABCs of money basics can be introduced to children ages 3-7.

 - Teach core math basics with money.
 Show your child how different forms of currency add up to the same amount of money.
 For example, a one dollar bill is the same as 10 dimes and one quarter is the same as five nickels.
 In addition to using physical money for these lessons, apps like the National Credit Union Administration’s World of Cents help young children learn the values and interchangeability of coins and dollar bills.
 Consider watching these age-appropriate videos with your young child that introduce the concepts of making money, spending money, understanding the costs of products and saving.